 The webinar reviews sensitive methods for the characterization of coating formulations.
 We present application examples for stability and redispersion analysis using Turbiscan instruments, an efficient method for viscosity determination using our microfluidic rheometer FluidicamRHEO and we explain how RheolaserCOATING can help you determine characteristic times of coating drying in a non-contact manner.

 The webinar shows how Turbiscan helps in improving formulation development and production throughout the whole life cycle.
 With this single instrument, it is possible to study dispersibility, particle size, physical stability, and redispersion.
 You will better understand the benefits of quantifying the phenomena and learn about the applications of Turbiscan technology on real-life applications in material characterization

 The webinar reviews sensitive methods for dispersion state analysis, to monitor and quantify occurring destabilization phenomena, using Turbiscan technology.
 We introduce

 Turbiscan Stability Index (TSI) and how it helps assess formulation quality in terms of stability.
-We will present cases of paint dispersibility, transparent binder stability, settling of toners and different inkjet formulation characterisation
+We will present cases of paint dispersibility, transparent binder stability, settling of toners and different inkjet formulation characterization

-Find out how Fluidicam Rheo can be used to measure viscosity of different types of ink samples at high shear with high precision.
+Find out how Fluidicam Rheo can be used to measure the viscosity of different types of ink samples at high shear with high precision.
 This unique microfluidic rheometer has proved to be a practical tool for formulators dealing with different formulations that require fast analysis at real application conditions.
-The productivity of the measurement allows to measure multiple samples at high shear rates in less than an hour with minimum volume required.
+The productivity of the measurement allows measuring multiple samples at high shear rates in less than an hour with a minimum volume required.